Lionel Corporation: Post-war era (1945–1969)

-Lionel resumed producing toy trains in late 1945, replacing their original product line with less-colourful, but more realistic, trains and concentrating exclusively on O-gauge trains.
+Lionel resumed producing toy trains in late 1945, replacing their original product line with less colorful, but more realistic, trains and concentrating exclusively on O-gauge trains.

 Many of Lionel's steam locomotives of this period, had a new feature: smoke, produced by dropping a small tablet or a special oil into the locomotive's smokestack, which contained an electric heating element.
-Many diesel, electric, and steam engines made after 1950 had Lionel's Magne-Traction, which made the wheels magnetic to grip the track better.
+Many diesel, electric, and steam engines made after 1950 had Lionel's Magne-Traction, which made the wheels magnetic in order to grip the track better.
 Lionel's most popular toy train ever mass-produced was the Santa Fe F3, numbered 2333, released in 1948.

-By 1953 Lionel profits reached their highest level, during postwar, at over $32 million.
-During the same year, Lionel became the world's largest toy manufacturer.
-As the 1950s progressed, Lionel sales began to decline in proportion to the growing prevalence of space and military-themed toys and slot car racing sets — all coinciding with the decline in rail travel and the launching of Sputnik, which began the space-race between the United States and Soviet Union, along with their associated military build-up as the Cold War progressed after World War II.
-The remaining interest in toy and model trains that existed was geared towards HO scale, which gradually overtook O gauge in popularity due to its more realistic detailing and smaller size that enabled the enthusiast to do more modelling within the same amount of space.
-Lionel attempted to keep the pace with the changing trends by offering space and military-themed train sets and coming out with their own HO line of trains.
-Unfortunately, they were never able to reclaim the market share they once held in the toy industry and by 1958 reported a net loss of $469,057.
+By 1953, Lionel sales reached their highest level at over $32 million.
+During the same year, Lionel reportedly became the world's largest toy manufacturer.
+As the 1950s progressed, Lionel sales began to decline in proportion to the growing prevalence of space and military-themed toys and slot car racing sets.
+These changes coincided with the decline in rail travel as private automobiles proliferated, and the launching of Sputnik, which began the space-race between the United States and Soviet Union.
+There was an associated military build-up as the Cold War progressed after World War II.
+The remaining interest in toy and model trains that existed was geared toward HO scale, which gradually overtook O gauge in popularity.
+It had more realistic detailing and its smaller size enabled the enthusiast to do more modelling within the same amount of space.
+Lionel attempted to keep pace with changing trends by offering space and military-themed train sets, and introducing their own HO line of trains.
+But they were never able to reclaim the market share they once held in the toy industry, and by 1958 reported a net loss of $469,057.

 Company founder Joshua Cowen officially retired that same year.
-On September 8, 1965, Joshua Cowen died at the age of 88 in Palm Beach, Florida.
+On September 8, 1965, Cowen died at the age of 88 in Palm Beach, Florida.

-Beginning in the 1960s Lionel attempted to further diversify into other product lines, such as phonographs, science, weather station and plastics engineering kits while toy train sales continued to decline and with the company enduring a series of management turnovers.
+Beginning in the 1960s, Lionel attempted to diversify into other product lines, such as phonographs, science, weather station and plastics engineering kits.
+Toy train sales continued to decline and the company endured a series of management turnovers.
 In 1967 Lionel purchased American Flyer trains from bankrupt A. C. Gilbert Company, but did not have a new catalog for that year.

-In December 1968 Ronald Saypol, Joshua Cowen's former grandson-in-law, became President and CEO of the Lionel Corporation, and in the following year, in an attempt to divest the company of what was by then determined to be a cash drain by the board and shareholders, began negotiations to sell their toy train line and lease the Lionel name to Model Products Corporation (MPC), a subsidiary of General Mills, Inc. 1969 would be the final year the Lionel Corporation published a toy train catalog and manufactured O gauge trains.
+In December 1968 Ronald Saypol, Joshua Cowen's former grandson-in-law, became President and CEO of the Lionel Corporation, and in the following year, in an attempt to divest the company of what was by then determined to be a cash drain by the board and shareholders, began negotiations to sell their toy train line and lease the Lionel name to Model Products Corporation (MPC), a subsidiary of General Mills, Inc. 1969 was the final year the Lionel Corporation published a toy train catalog and manufactured O gauge trains.